BearOffice/BearMarkupLanguage/README.md

  `reader.GetValue("Key A");`
 >Value A

- Try to get key's value.
-This method returns bool.
+ Try to get the key's value.
+This method returns true while the key specified exists.
  `reader.TryGetValue("Key A", out string value);`
 >Value A